-Investment in infrastructure and connectivity have led to the emergence of growth corridors in city suburbs.
+Investment in infrastructure and connectivity has led to the emergence of growth corridors in city suburbs.
 The growth corridors address increasing demand and help control rising prices.

 Smart cities are the future of India’s urban planning initiatives.
-These cities are characterised by device connectivity, utilization of big data and creation of feedback loops.
-Developers have had to implement innovative approaches to housing, transportation and utilities.
+These cities are characterised by device connectivity, utilization of big data, and the creation of feedback loops.
+Developers have had to implement innovative approaches to housing, transportation, and utilities.

 NRI Property Investment